TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 24/Proverbs 24.3.md

 ---

-Through wisdom is a house builded; And by understanding it is established;
+Through wisdom a house is built; by understanding it is established;